uyar/piculet/README.rst

      ]
    }

-In the same command, change the name part of the URL to ``Muhammad_Ali`` and you will get similar data for `Muhammad Ali`_.
+In the same command, change the name part of the URL to ``Merlene_Ottey`` and you will get similar data for `Merlene Ottey`_.
 Note that since Wikipedia pages are not well structured, the amount of data you get with this specification file will vary.